Locations of visitors to this page

 After the fighting

 The villagers who made the wise choice to leave as well as all of the prisoners of war were promptly turned over to Arab forces once Deir Yassin was secured.
 An Irgun commander led a member of the Red Cross through the village immediately after the attack.
-A press conference was held.
-33 Pictures were allowed to be taken.
-Villagers being warned of the attack, prisoners of war being taken and given back, humanitarian groups being toured around, press conferences given, pictures being taken ... people, this is not the typical behavior in the aftermath of an authentic massacre.
+A press conference was held.33 Pictures were allowed to be taken.
+Villagers being warned of the attack, prisoners of war being taken and given back, humanitarian groups being toured around, press conferences given, pictures being taken ... people, this is not typical behavior in the aftermath of an authentic massacre.

-Jack and the Beanstalk, and the atrocity
+Jack, the Beanstalk, and the Atrocity

 Arab sources, many of whom were living in Deir Yassin at the time of the attack, are surprisingly vocal in exposing the sham of the alleged atrocities at Deir Yassin: